ApprenticeAI/frapy/docs/intro/overview.rst

   - and more

-* A :ref:`Telnet console <topics-telnetconsole>` for hooking into a Python console running inside your Scrapy process, to introspect and debug your crawler
+* A :ref:`Telnet console <topics-telnetconsole>` for hooking into a Python console running inside your Frapy process, to introspect and debug your crawler

 * Plus other goodies like reusable spiders to crawl sites from `Sitemaps`_ and